COSMIC-CODE-COMPANY/team-status/readme.md

 # Build Instructions

-There are three build commands that can be used:
+There are three build commands that can be used.
+One for testing without Zendesk, one for testing in Zendesk dev environment, and one for production.

 ## Basic browser testing